shalineesahoo/Projects/README.md

 * We will examine the relationship between different variables such as the location, cuisine and price range of the restaurants and their ratings.

 # Data :-
-* We found this dataset from Maven Analytics.
+* Got the dataset from Maven Analytics.
 Restaurant ratings in Mexico by real consumers from 2012 with 5 CSV Files.
 * Customer Details: The table contains the informations of customer.
 * Customer preference: This table contains customer cuisine preferences.
 * Restaurants: The dataset includes restaurant details.